 “So, I want to say again…it’s not just the amount, it’s not just the location, but it’s the quality of the oil that is very high,” he stated.

-Light crude oil receives a higher price than heavy crude oil on commodity markets because it produces a higher percentage of gasoline and diesel fuel when converted into products by an oil refinery.
+Unlike heavier oils that need more refining, the light sweet Liza Crude receives a higher price on commodity markets because it produces a higher percentage of gasoline and diesel fuel when converted into products by an oil refinery.

 The Liza Crude is categorized as medium sweet with a sulfur level of 0.51% and API gravity of 32.10 degrees.